aardaakpinar/wall/README.md

   Build entire portfolios using only a single `config.yaml` file.

 * **Static-first rendering**
-  No backend, no database—everything runs in the browser.
+  No backend, no database.
+Everything runs in the browser.

 * **Modular Bento Grid system**
   Each section (hero, links, projects, images) is a reusable card module.